 How low can oil prices sink?
 There are a lot of opinions, judgments and estimates concerning this.
 It should be noted here that once oil quotations stay at a certain level or demonstrate a certain dynamics for some period of time, there will be experts trying to prove that this is their equilibrium level and/or their current trend is a new objective and long-term one.
-Such statements can be heard today as well.
-In particular, a price of USD 70 and more per barrel is being justified as "fair" (as follows from recent statements of OPEC officials).
+Such statements can be heard today (at the date of writing this article) as well.
+In particular, a price of USD 70 and more per barrel is being justified as "fair" (as follows from recent statements of OPEC officials)15.